At your counselling service one of the main areas we specialise in is Eating Disorders.

 Two of our girls have recently recovered and very kindly volunteered to share their recovery experience.
 Please take a moment to watch these amazing recovery journeys.
 We are so proud of Jade and Lucy.

-We offer both individual and group therapy in this area.
 Many clients come to us after years of battling with an eating disorder.
 They are often very lost and consumed with their illness.
 We work hard to help them to recover.